-- Soluble fibre supplements, such as Fybogel[®] or Normacol[®] (see pages 48 to 49). - Suppositories you put these into your back passage or stoma.
+- Soluble fibre supplements, such as Fybogel® or Normacol®. - Suppositories you put these into your back passage or stoma.
 As they dissolve, they release a lubricant.
 This encourages the bowel to empty.
 They usually take about 10 to 30 minutes to work.
 It may be easier to use them at a time when you are able to stay near a toilet for a while after inserting them.
 You may not need to use them every day. - Enemas these contain a small amount of gel or liquid that you squeeze into the lower bowel.
 This stimulates the bowel to empty.